Zettersten/jquery.gracket.js/README.md

 Disclaimer
 ----------
 This code is provided with no warranty.
 While I strive to maintain backwards compatibility, the code is still under active development.
 As this is the case, some revisions may break break compatibility with earlier versions of the library.
-Please keep this in mind when using PathJS.
+Please keep this in mind when using jquery.gracket.js.

 Copyright and Licensing
 -----------------------